TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

 :mod:`~email.parser`, a policy passed to the parser will be the policy used by the message it creates.
 If the message is created by the program, then the policy can be specified when it is created.
-When a message is passed to a :mod:`~email.generator`, the generator uses the policy from the message by default, but you can also pass a specific policy to the generator that will override the one stored on the message object.
+When a message is passed to a :mod:`~email.generator`, the generator uses the policy kutoka the message by default, but you can also pass a specific policy to the generator that will override the one stored on the message object.